VACUMM/vacumm/doc/sphinx/source/user.install.installs.rst

 User configuration of the modules
 ---------------------------------

-Some of the modules can be configured to change their default behavior.
+Some of the modules can be configured to change their default behaviour.
 Configurations store for instance default paths.

-The library is configured by default for a use on the supercomputer of IFREMER (CAPARMOR).
+The library is configured by default for a use on the supercomputer from IFREMER (CAPARMOR).
 If you are on your own system or you want to change your configuration, please check the documentation section :ref:`user.install.config`.